The wrist is one of the most overworked joints in the body.

 1. Microwaveable gel packs – microwaveable and reusable gel packs, inserted in a Neoprene wrap and strapped around the wrist with Velcro straps.
 They are less expensive than electric wrist pads, and you can move around with them, but the heat doesn’t last for more than 15 minutes, and they are heavier and bulkier.

-3. LED light therapy wrist wraps – deliver near-infrared and red light therapy wavelengths via LED bulbs, do not heat as much as electric ones (no danger of burns), and some are battery-powered – which means 100% portable.
+3. LED light therapy wrist wraps – deliver near-infrared and red light therapy wavelengths via LED bulbs, do not heat as much as electric ones (no danger of burns), and some are battery-powered, which means 100% portable.

 We will show you the best option in the market for each type, and the pros and cons to help you decide.

-The 5 Best Heated Wrist Bands (2023 Reviews)
+The 5 Best Wrist Heating Pads (2026 Reviews)

 1. CHEROO Hand and Wrist Heated Wrap – Best Electric

-- Type – electric, carbon fiber
+- Type – electric, carbon fiber material

 - Treatment time – 15-20 minutes, twice a day